Student Rights and Responsibilities

 -

-A determination whether the student’s statements or behaviors continue to pose (i) an immediate and continuing danger to students or school personnel; or (ii) an immediate and continuing threat of material and substantial disruption of the educational process;
+A determination whether the student’s presence continues to pose (i) an immediate and continuing danger to students or school personnel; or (ii) an immediate and continuing threat of material and substantial disruption of the educational process;

 -

-Whether the district will end the emergency expulsion or convert the emergency expulsion to a suspension or expulsion.
-If the district converts the emergency expulsion to a suspension or expulsion, the district will provide the student and parent(s) notice and due process consistent with the disciplinary action to which the emergency expulsion was converted; and
+Whether the district will end the emergency removal or convert the emergency removal to a suspension or expulsion.
+If the district converts the emergency removal to a suspension or expulsion, the district will provide the student and parent(s) notice and due process consistent with the disciplinary action to which the emergency removal was converted; and

 -

-Notice of the right of the student and parent(s) to request a review and reconsideration of the appeal decision.
+Notice of the right of the student and guardian(s) to request a review and reconsideration of the appeal decision.
 The notice will include where and to whom to make such a request.

 -

-In reviewing the district’s decision, the school board or discipline appeal council, if established, must consider (i) all documentary and physical evidence from the appeal hearing related to the behavioral violation; (ii) any records from the appeal hearing; (iii) relevant state law; and (iv) this policy adopted.
+In reviewing the district’s decision, the school board or discipline appeal council, if established, must consider (i) all documentary and physical evidence from the appeal hearing related to the behavioral violation; (ii) any records from the appeal hearing; (iii) relevant state law; and (iv) this adopted policy.

 -

-The school board (or discipline appeal council) may request to meet with the student and parent(s), the principal, witnesses, and/or school personnel to hear further arguments and gather additional information.
+The school board (or discipline appeal council) may request to meet with the student and guardian(s), the principal, witnesses, and/or school personnel to hear further arguments and gather additional information.

 -